Anna Hazare: Other activities and controversies

 The government of the state of Maharashtra instituted a Commission of Inquiry under Justice PB Sawant in September 2003 to enquire into allegations of corruption against several people, including four ministers in the state as well as the "Hind Swaraj Trust" headed by Hazare.
 The Commission submitted its report on 22 February 2005, indicting the Trust for corruptly spending Rs.
 220,000 on Hazare's birthday celebrations.

 Hazare's lawyer Milind Pawar responded that the commission had remarked about "irregularities" in the accounts, but had not held him guilty of any "corrupt" practices.
 Pawar said that on 16 June 1998, a celebration was organised to congratulate Hazare on winning an award from a US–based NGO and it coincided with his 61st birthday.
 The trust spent Rs 218,000 for the function.
 Abhay Phirodia, a Pune-based industrialist, who took the initiative to organise this function donated an amount of Rs 248,950 to the trust by cheque soon afterwards.
 Hazare dared the government to file a First Information Report (FIR) against him to prove the charges.

+In 2019, Hazare lamented the exploitation of his movement by the opposition of the Congress.
+He said "BJP used me in 2014.
+Everybody knows that it was my agitation for Lokpal that catapulted the BJP and also the Aam Aadmi Party (AAP) to power.
+Now I have lost all regards for them."
+He added the Narendra Modi government "is only misleading the people of the country and leading the country to autocracy".